-what is the work, what are the hazards, and now will we specifically protect our employees: Work Task Sequence Identify and Analyze the Hazards Hazard Controls Identify the principal steps and the Analyze each step for hazards.
-Develop specific controls for each sequence of work activities. hazard identified. (e.g.: Entry into an excavation) (e.g.: cave in, falls, confined space (e.g.: bench or slope or shore, air entry) monitor, barrier, PPE.
+What is the work, what are the hazards, and how will we specifically protect our employees?
+Work Task Sequence Identify and Analyze the Hazards Hazard Controls Identify the principal steps and the sequence of work activities.
+Analyze each step for hazards.
+Develop specific controls for each hazard identified. (e.g.: Entry into an excavation) (e.g.: cave in, falls, confined space entry) (e.g.: bench or slope or shore, air monitor, barrier, PPE.
 Be specific)